NorvegianForestCat/Programming/README.md

 # Programming

-Repository for lab works in the discipline "Programming" 1st course, 2nd term
+Repository consists of 5 works:
+1. Programming[src/Programming] - Practic works for "Programming" discipline, 1 & 2 term
+2. InformationSystem[src/InformationSystem] - Project work based on the results of 1st year.
+Simmple IS.